 3. Global hotel brand or top architecture/design firm

-Leaders in luxury hospitality design who are confirmed to attend in 2019 include:
+Leaders in luxury hospitality design who attended in 2019 include:

 Javier Muñoz Posse